spotlightpa/poor-richard/content/news/2022-04-25-SPLOPENPRIM.md

 Pennsylvania is one of only nine states with a closed primary system.
 People who register without a party affiliation or with smaller third parties, such as the Green or the Libertarian Party, are unable to vote for Democratic or Republican candidates in the spring races that determine who runs in the general election.

-Primary races can be especially important in areas where voters heavily favor one party as they essentially decides which candidate will win the position.
+Primary races can be especially important in areas where voters heavily favor one party as they essentially decide which candidate will win the position.

 Nearly <a href="https://www.dos.pa.gov/VotingElections/OtherServicesEvents/VotingElectionStatistics/Documents/currentvotestats.xls">1.3 million of the state’s 8.7 million registered voters are unaffiliated with the two major parties,</a> a number that rose <a href="https://www.dos.pa.gov/VotingElections/OtherServicesEvents/VotingElectionStatistics/Documents/Annual%20Reports%20on%20Voter%20Registration/2020-Annual-Voter-Registration-Report.pdf">by nearly 10% between 2016 and 2020</a> — outpacing gains made by Democrats and Republicans.